 Life First through the lens of Oregon Wine: In January, 2020, the Oregon Solidarity project, a CCT aligned business venture, was awarded the Global Business Innovation of the Year.
 Oregon's wine industry is led by awareness and a dedication to nature, community and collaboration, and this sustainable, life-first approach has been unique enough to inspire global attention.
 Nathan says "Wine is a living, breathing thing, even after its bottled.
 Wine, just like life itself is always new, always changing.
 Humans didn't create the grapes and humans don't control the wine.
 The job of the winemaker is to listen to and support the natural processes.
 This awareness-driven, life-first approach is a model for other businesses too."

-The foundational tenets of consciousness and community were inspired by Nathan's childhood in Harris Valley, just West of Philomath, Oregon.
-Philomath, which means "Lover of Learning" in Greek, is a timber town with a history of strong community leaders, like Rex Clemens, the founder of the Clemens Foundation, which gave college scholarships to every graduate of Philomath High School.
-Nathan received a Clemens Scholarship, and he says "The Clemens foundation has changed the lives of thousands of rural graduates through education.
-Rex's philanthropy demonstrates a commitment to both consciousness and community, and it's the reason we called this the Conscious Community Theory."
-Other strong community leaders were the Lowther, Starker and Harris families, all timberland owners who opened their private lands for educational, and recreational experiences.
+Life First through the lens of an Oregon Timber Community: Nathan was raised in Heart River Valley, just West of Philomath, Oregon.
+Philomath, a Greek word meaning "Lover of Learning", is a timber town with a history of strong community leaders like Rex Clemens, the founder of the Clemens Foundation.
+Nathan says "The Clemens foundation educational scholarships demonstrate a commitment to both consciousness and community."
+Other strong community leaders are the Lowther, Starker and Harris families, all timberland owners who have been generous with land and wealth in support of educational and recreational experiences.
 "My community actively expanded my awareness of the natural world.
 My hope is that CCT organizations will inspire generations of children to value life on planet earth above all else."

 More history can be obtained by contacting the author, Nathan Warren, MBA at email@example.com and by phone at 541-990-5919.